 - Green food coloring

 - Flaked coconut

-- Candied decorations – Yellow Skittles, sprinkles, and Christmas themed candies
+- Candied decorations – Yellow Skittles sprinkles, and Christmas themed candies

-- Heat your oven to 350F.
-Line a muffin pan with cupcake papers.
+- Preheat oven to 350°F/177°C. Line a muffin pan with cupcake papers.

 - Frost cooled cupcakes with white frosting. and sprinkle with flaked coconut.
 Set aside.

 - Color the rest of the frosting with green food coloring, using enough to achieve the desired color of green.
 Use a butter knife to spread the green frosting over the sugar cone, gently pulling the knife away to create wisps, resembling tree branches.
 Make these random so it will look natural.

 - Place a green icing-coated cone on each cupcake.
 Place a yellow Skittle at the top of each cone, attaching it with an extra dollop of frosting.
 While the frosting is still soft, add candied decorations to make it look like decorated Christmas trees.